 Green infrastructure and business financing and advising

 Demographic change, increasing natural resource demands, urbanization and the growing significance of environmental aspects are creating a growing need for investment in all types of infrastructure.
-The World Economic Forum estimates that US-Dollar 5.7 billion worth of green infrastructure could be needed by 2020 in order to realise environmental policy objectives in sectors such as agriculture, transport, power and water.
+The World Economic Forum estimates that US-Dollar 5.7 trillion worth of green infrastructure could be needed by 2020 in order to realise environmental policy objectives in sectors such as agriculture, transport, power and water.

 More and more companies and public bodies – such as sovereign states and supranational organizations – are actively involved in this area.
 We advise and support them to meet the financial requirements for their challenging projects.

 Deutsche Bank is one of the largest financiers of renewable energy worldwide.
 During 2016, we arranged approximately €3.9 billion in project finance for renewable energy projects generating over 3,480 megawatts.

 Our business division Corporate Banking & Securities (CB&S) handles transactions involving project finance in the renewable energy sector.
 The division provides advisory and financing services to companies and public bodies – such as sovereign countries and supranational organizations – in conjunction with mergers and acquisitions as well as issuances of bonds or shares.

 As part of our corporate finance business, we support companies in the renewable energy sector with extensive advisory and financial services.
 Our project financing team has been supporting similar activities since 1999, structuring financing solutions and providing capital for each phase of a project’s life cycle.
 The technology focus is on onshore and offshore wind, solar PV, solar thermal and biomass transactions.

 Governments, companies and investors are increasingly acting on environmental issues such as climate change

 by instating legislation, changing business models and policies and by revising investment processes.
 For instance:

 - 138 countries have renewable energy targets and 66 countries have feed-in tariffs